tedgrubbs/Rust_Logger/README.md

 The current system is broken into 2 parts - the `log_client` and `log_server`. `log_client` is a utility for users or automated programs to upload results to the `log_server`.
 The `log_server` is a webserver+database combo that receives data from the `log_client` and inserts it into a local MongoDB database.
 The communication between the client and server is encrypted via TLS to maintain confidentiality.

 ## Setup - MongoDB
-Rust_Logger depends on a MongoDB database for it's backed.
+Rust_Logger depends on a MongoDB database for it's backend.
 Currently this database must be installed and configured manually by you, the user.
 However, this does not require much work.
 We only need to set up a Mongo server with basic authentication settings.

 The MongoDB documentation is very good and can be found at the following links: